 In the interim, the preferred avenue for workers seeking relief for abusive treatment in the workplace has been the state common law tort claim of intentional infliction of emotional distress.
 An employer may be held liable under such common law theories if it knows of the bad acts and takes no action to stop bullying conduct.
 As well, state worker's compensation statues also impose indirect liability on employers by requiring compensation to employees for harm done to them by co-workers in the scope of their employment.
 Other avenues presently sought by aggrieved employees have included negligence for failing to maintain a safe workplace, negligent infliction of emotional distress and/or negligent hiring or retention against an employer for damages suffered by an employee due to the acts of another employee.
 As well, courts have consistently recognized general incidents of co-worker abuse that are not otherwise discriminatory as potential evidence of unlawful discrimination or harassment.

-1. Establish an anti-bullying/mobbing policy defining specifically what bullying is and providing common
+1. Establish an anti-bullying/mobbing policy defining specifically what bullying is and providing common-sense

 4. Train all employees to ensure that everyone is aware of his or her responsibility to conduct themselves in a professional and businesslike manner.
 Employees should be taught how to recognize the